strategineer/personal-website/content/books/2024-04-11/index.md

 guess that's how Arkady Martine writes and her editor was not given the time and support they needed this time to take out the trash.

-Let's look at some examples: " **Mahit said, “Well, that’s unexpectedly pleasant, all considered," and didn’t go on any further.
-She didn’t want to—she couldn’t tell Three Seagrass that she was here to spy on the war for Darj Tarats, in order to escape Aknel Amnardbat’s surgeons.
+Let's look at some examples: " **Mahit said, “Well, that's unexpectedly pleasant, all considered," and didn't go on any further.
+She didn't want to--she couldn't tell Three Seagrass that she was here to spy on the war for Darj Tarats, in order to escape Aknel Amnardbat's surgeons.
 To do worse things for Darj Tarats, if there was an opportunity.
-She couldn’t.
+She couldn't.
 So she got into the shuttle instead, settling amongst the supply crates and strapping herself into some freefall-control webbing.
 There were similar webbings on all of the walls, the floor, the ceiling.
 It was an efficie"t, well-designed ship.
-It must make a hundred of these short hops in a month— “Quite," said Three Seagrass, all edges, interest and wariness and a sort of invitation deferred: We can play, Mahit, even if we don’t play just now, if playing's what you want**
+It must make a hundred of these short hops in a month-- “Quite," said Three Seagrass, all edges, interest and wariness and a sort of invitation deferred: We can play, Mahit, even if we don't play just now, if playing's what you want**

 Notice that Arkady Martine explicitly cuts off Mahit's stream of consciousness narration here.